mrcagney/gtfsr_kit/README.rst

 GTFSRTK is a tiny Python 3.5+ toolkit to process `General Transit Feed Specification Realtime (GTFSR) data <https://developers.google.com/transit/gtfs-realtime/reference>`_.
 It does some simple things like read and write Protocol Buffer or JSON feed files.
-It also does some complex things like extract and combine delays into DataFrames using Pandas.
+It also does some complex things like extract and combine delays into Pandas DataFrames.

 Installation